valexl/tasty_breadcrumbs/README.md

   <li>Current book title</li>
 </ol>
 ```
-Of course you can add customize styles for thumbnail.
+Of course, you can add customize styles for thumbnail.
 Add follow lines into `application_controller.rb`:
 ```ruby
 class BooksController < ApplicationController before_action do